florentpoujol/Daneel/readme.md

 * Click the import button (top right), navigate to the location you downloaded the pack in then click "Open".
 * Navigate to the "Script" tab, select all the scripts then click "Import".

-The scripts in the `Daneel/Behaviors` folder must stay in that folder.
+The scripts in the `Daneel/Behaviors` folder must stay in this folder.
-If you want to use the hotkey events, add the "Daneel/Behaviors/DaneelInit" ScriptedBehavior in your scene (all other features works without it).

-## <a id="config"></a>Configuration
+## Configuration

 Some features are only available if a few configuration is done first.
 Currently, all that has to be done is to edit the top of the `Daneel` script (just the `Daneel.config` table) and make the list of the scripts (for anything that uses the ScriptedBehaviors) and/or button names (for the hotkey events) of your game.